 The presence of these vortices has a strong impact on the density profiles of the disc.
-The large viscous timescale at low viscosity results in a long time for the disc to adjust to the presence of the planet, resulting in an highly perturbed disc structure.
-The perturbed density profiles are shown in the lower panel of figure \ref{ontostardiffacc_alpha4}.
+The large viscous timescale at low viscosity results in a long period of time for the disc to adjust to the presence of the planet, resulting in an highly perturbed disc structure.
+The perturbed density profiles are shown in the lower panel of Fig. \ref{ontostardiffacc_alpha4}.
 Perturbations are particularly high in the inner disc.
-This has a strong influence on the stellar accretion, shown on the middle panel of figure \ref{ontostardiffacc_alpha4}.
-Compared to what was found in section \ref{section_ontostar}, the scaling of the stellar accretion with the planetary accretion is reversed here: a more efficiently accreting planet results in a larger stellar accretion rate.
-We expect this effect to flip at later time, when the inner disc will be depleted by viscosity: the viscous time at $\alpha = 10^{-4}$ is 100 times longer than for $\alpha = 10^{-2}$, needing $\rm t_\nu = 8 \; Myrs$ for material to move from the position of the planet to the inner disc, too long for computational integration.
-Therefore the depletion of the inner disc is less affected by smaller viscosities: instead the inner disc is mostly influenced by the presence of the growing planet.
-Larger planets induce larger perturbations: the enhancement \footnote{Note that we plot the perturbed surface density, therefore the shown "bump" is not present in the actually gas surface density profile.
+This has a strong influence on the stellar accretion, shown on the middle panel of Fig. \ref{ontostardiffacc_alpha4}.
+Compared to what we describe in Sect. \ref{section_ontostar}, the scaling of the stellar accretion with the planetary accretion is reversed here: a more efficiently accreting planet results in a larger stellar accretion rate.
+We expect this effect to flip at later time, when the inner disc gets depleted by the viscosity: the viscous time at $\alpha = 10^{-4}$ is 100 times longer than for $\alpha = 10^{-2}$, requiring $\rm t_\nu = 8 \; Myrs$ for material to move from the position of the planet to the inner disc, which is too long for computational integration.
+Therefore, the depletion of the inner disc is less affected by smaller viscosities: instead the inner disc is mostly influenced by the presence of the growing planet.
+Larger planets induce larger perturbations: the enhancement \footnote{We note that we plot the perturbed surface density, therefore the "bump" shown here is not present in the actual gas surface density profile.